 Now, what does all of this mean in this great period of history?
 It means that we’ve got to stay together.
 We’ve got to stay together and maintain unity.
 You know, whenever Pharaoh wanted to prolong the period of slavery in Egypt, he had a favorite, favorite formula for doing it.
 What was that?
 He kept the slaves fighting among themselves.
 But whenever the slaves get together, something happens in Pharaoh’s court, and he cannot hold the slaves in slavery.
 When the slaves get together, that’s the beginning of getting out of slavery.

-AMY GOODMAN: Dr. Martin Luther King, April 3rd, 1968, the night before he was assassinated.
-We’ll come back to this speech in Memphis, Tennessee in a minute.
+AMY GOODMAN: Dr. Martin Luther King Jr., April 3rd, 1968, the night before he was assassinated.
+We’ll come back to this speech in Memphis, Tennessee, in a minute.

 AMY GOODMAN: Nina Simone singing “Why?
-(The King of Love Is Dead)” This is Democracy Now!, democracynow.org, The War and Peace Report.
-I’m Amy Goodman, as we continue with Dr. King’s speech the night before he was assassinated, April 3rd, 1968.
-It was a rainy night in Memphis, Tennessee.
+(The King of Love Is Dead).”
+This is_Democracy Now!_, democracynow.org, The War and Peace Report.
+I’m Amy Goodman, as we continue with Dr. Martin Luther King’s speech the night before he was assassinated.
+It was April 3rd, 1968, a rainy night in Memphis, Tennessee.